Marterich/AOC2019/README.md

 I used Python 3.8 and i tried to import no unneccesary modules if i could accomplish the same thing without them.

-As an IDE i used mainly Sublime Text because of it's speed and ease of use even though it has no "real" python console for example to provide input.
+For an IDE i used mainly Sublime Text because of it's speed and ease of use even though it has no "real" python console for example to provide input.
 If i ran into these limitations i switched over to Visual Studio Enterprise 2019